AlexKhoroshko/todo_list/README.md

 # TODO LIST

-This is a Rails application for managing a todo list using
+This is a Rails application for managing a todo list

 ## Getting Started